donghyuka/DeepRM/docs/source/quickstart.md

 # 🚀 Quickstart
-* For demonstration purposes, you can use examples POD5 and BAM files provided in the repository.
+* For demonstration purposes, you can use examples POD5 and BAM files provided in the `examples` directory of the repository.
 * You can also use your own POD5 and BAM files.

 ## RNA Modification Detection